MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample1.md

 ![Visualization Settings](/images/tutorials/dataobjects/contours/DO1_07.png "Visualization Settings")

-### CSOs of different shapes
+### CSOs of Different Shapes
-Exchange the module `SoCSORectangleEditor` with another editor, for example the `SoSCOPolygonEditor` or `SoCSOSplineEditor`.
+Exchange the module `SoCSORectangleEditor` with another editor, for example, the `SoSCOPolygonEditor` or `SoCSOSplineEditor`.
 Other editors allow to draw CSOs of other shapes.
 For polygon-shaped CSOs or CSOs consisting of splines, left-click on the image viewer to add new points to form the CSO.
-Double--click to finish the CSO.
+Double-click to finish the CSO.

 ![SoSCOPolygonEditor](/images/tutorials/dataobjects/contours/DO1_08.png "SoSCOPolygonEditor")
 ![SoCSOSplineEditor](/images/tutorials/dataobjects/contours/DO1_09.png "SoCSOSplineEditor")

-### Draw filled CSOs
+### Draw Filled CSOs
 If you want to fill the shapes, you can simply add a `SoCSOFillingRenderer` module to your `SoView2DCSOExtensibleEditor`.
 ![SoCSOFillingRenderer](/images/tutorials/dataobjects/contours/DO1_09_filled.png "SoCSOFillingRenderer")